anupam-sy/tf-gcp-training-lab/README.md

 - Access can be more fine-grained to follow the principle of least privilege (PoLP).
 - You can explore the other authentication options by reviewing the references and use the best suited for your usecase.

-### Project API Requirement
+### Project Requirement
-In order to use the google cloud services, respective service API(s) must be enabled before resource deployment.
+It is required to create a Project on Google Cloud Platform to test and deploy the services.
+In order to use the google cloud services in a GCP Project, respective service API(s) must be enabled before resource deployment.
 You can either enable these using terraform or using gcloud command.
 Sample examples are mentioned below -

 1. Use terraform code snip to enable google cloud service APIs
 ```